johnmosv/crcbase-karlbom_sep2020/README.md

 15. Unable to find a single dia with abpain in IPR (R10, 0, 1, 3)
 16. _DONE_ Creation of studyppulation done in R
 17. _DONE_ Make sure all csv are rewritten with the new sep = ";"
-18. run uk_20220207 and hope it all works with the new studypopulation merge
+18. **DONE** run uk_20220207 and hope it all works with the new studypopulation merge
-19. create new fake data
+19. _DONE_ create new fake data
-20. Change all infiles in 2_create_analysisdata.rdm
+20. _DONE_ Change all infiles in 2_create_analysisdata.rdm
+21. _DONE_ run_create_analysisdata()
-21. Crete new strata definitions according to tables in analysisplan
+22. Crete new strata definitions in results according to tables in analysisplan
+23. Create results

 # Questions

 1. SBO mechanisms:
-   Should hernia be assessed in between exposure and outcome (SBO only or surgery also) _asuming same time as SBO_
+   Should hernia and stoma closure be assessed in between exposure and outcome (SBO only or surgery also) _asuming same time as SBO_

 2. Should time to SBO surgery be assessed from SBO or from exposure (procedure date)?